Search This Blog

 The Harsh Reality of History

-If you look into Rome through a historical lens, a perspective informed by sources like Britannica, John Dominic Crossan or Bart Ehrman, we see Jewish protesters did not grind down Pontius Pilate.
-In fact, just as much as Rome itself, this old knight of the Samnites was an oppressor, which both historical and religious sources equally illustrate.
-Stick with me, I'm going somewhere here!
-Pilate's Jewish subjects hated him.
-A character to say the least, who over taxed them, and showed little if any respect for their culture and laws, as well as that, he provoked riots by pushing images of the emperor across their country.
-It was not uncommon for him to crucify people without a trial.
-In fact, this man stood trial himself, in Rome for cruelty!
-Britannica describes Pilate as respectfully removing the images, but only after he had threatened disgruntled Jewish citizens with death after they refused to halt their protests; they showed bravery, a quality he found admirable.
-Be that as it is, Rome never kept Kosher rules, nor adhered to the sabbath, which was disrespectful to Jews.
-Rome did not respect the native laws of Briton when violating Boudica, the Queen of the Iceni's two daughter's.
+Britannica describes Pilate as eventually removing the offending images, but only after he had threatened disgruntled Jewish citizens with death after they refused to halt their protests; they showed bravery, a quality he found admirable.
+Be that as it is, Rome never kept Kosher rules, nor adhered to the sabbath.
+Rome did not respect the native laws of Briton either when it violated Boudica, the Queen of the Iceni's two daughter's.
 Neither did it bend the knee to Israel when it built its own pagan monument inside their Jewish Temple!
 These things are significantly more offensive than leaving a treacherous sect leader to desecrate on a cross!
+That's why I say, I do not believe the crucifixion narrative is correct.

 "The portrayal of Jesus in the Gospels is not simply a neutral recording of what Jesus said and did.
 The Gospel writers shaped and interpreted Jesus' message in light of their own theological agendas..."